mmistakes/made-mistakes-jekyll/_posts/work/2012-08-31-paperfaces.md

 image:
   thumb: paperfaces-project-250x250.jpg
   teaser: paperfaces-asja-k-teaser.jpg
-tags: [Paper by 53, portrait, drawing, painting, ipad, illustration, 365 project]
+tags: [Paper by 53, portrait, drawing, painting, iPad, illustration, 365 project]
 fullwidth: true
 featured: true
 ads: false
 work: "Illustration"
 ---

-PaperFaces was an [illustration project]({{ site.url }}/articles/paperfaces-ipad-portrait-project/) by designer Michael Rose --- hey that's me!
+PaperFaces was an [illustration project]({{ site.url }}/articles/paperfaces-iPad-portrait-project/) by designer Michael Rose --- hey that's me!
 For two years I drew the faces of strangers everyday using an iPad, a stylus, and **Paper by FiftyThree**.
 I occasionally post new portraits here, but certainly not as frequently as I used to.

 If you scroll down far enough you can see how my technique evolved from faceless gestures into realistic portraits[^procreate].